 |Saint Pierre and Miquelon||PM||FR|

-Also accessible for companies outside of Europe
+A SEPA transfer is also accessible for companies outside of Europe

 When you sign up with B2B Pay you will get your own Finnish payment account inside the SEPA zone.
 We provide this service to companies in the United States, Canada, India, Singapore and many other countries.
 You can use the IBAN number to easily receive SEPA transfers.
 Currently your payment is processed by one or more of the 100,000 banks in Europe.
 B2B Pay is a global B2B payment system for exporters to Europe, powered by Barclays, Nordea bank and Techstars.